About USC Gould

 - Test scores are valid for two years from the date taken.

-Admission to the on campus MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
+Admission to the on-campus MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
 Additional application materials may be requested by the Admissions Committee.
 Prior exposure to or experience in law is not required.